 6 essential change management tools for 2022

-It’s a well-known fact that organizational change never comes easy.
+It’s a well-known fact that organizational change never comes easily.
 Change management is a vast topic that encompasses a lot, so it’s easy to get lost when rolling out new changes.
-For example, workflow changes will have different needs than an IT change (such as switching to another system or implementing new software).

 As such, you need a diverse array of change management tools to help you meet the needs of each type of change.
 More often than not, those tools include software.
-These tools and programs will help provide order to the often chaotic change management process.
+These tools and programs will help provide order to the usually chaotic change management process.

 • Employee engagement